 Ferry operations could be profitable in a country like Canada, where seven million people, more than 20% of the population, lives in coastal areas.

-Over the last 20 or 30 years, bridges in Canada have often taken over the duties of ferries.
+Over the past 35 years, bridges in Canada have often taken over the duties of ferries.
 However, two major ferry services still operate in salt water in the country.

 The BC Ferry Crown Corporation in British Columbia offers trips along the Pacific.
-It has 36 ferries that can accommodate a total of 27,000 passengers and serve 49 routes along the coast.
+It has 35 ferries with a capacity of 27,000 seats that can accommodate a total of 22 million passengers annually, and serves 47 routes along the coast.
 It operates some of the busiest ferry ports in the world.

 The company also owns four large dual propulsion ferries.
 They can carry 1,500 passengers and 360 cars each, spread over three decks.
 The term “dual propulsion” refers to the fact that propellers are attached to the stern and the bow of the boat, thus avoiding the need to rotate the ship into position at every docking.